yuzutaru/GithubProfile-dagger-rxJava/README.md

 # GithubProfile

+This is app for me to learn and test out implementation of :
+1. kotlin
+2. mvvm architecture
+3. Dagger2 Depedency Injection
+4. RxJava2
+5. Retrofit2
+6. mockk
+7. JUnit4

 This will be an app for viewing list of github profile.
 Consist of 2 menus :
 1. User Menu :